aarhusstadsarkiv/digiarch/README.md

   If multiple --uuid, --operation, or --reason options are used, the query will match any of them.

-  If no query option is given, only the first 100 results will be shown.
+  If no query option is given, then the limit is automatically set to 100 if not set with the --limit option.

 Options:
   --from [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%dT%H:%M:%S.%f]